 - 1. Each theory course will be evaluated by both internal assessment (30%) and final assessment (70%). - 2.
-Two internal assessments will be conducted for each 4 credit theory course and one internal assessment for each 2 credit theory course.
-Internal assessments will consist of tests/seminars/assignments or can be based on class participation. - 3.
-For the hard core theory course HDG11 and the soft core course HDG17, the final assessment will be based on essays (two essays of 2500 and 1000 words each or one essay of 3000 to 4000 words) submitted by each student. - 4.
-For the hard core 2-credit theory course HDG20, the assessment will be continuous and held throughout the semester.
+A minimum of two internal assessments will be conducted for each 4 credit theory course and a minimum of one internal assessment for each 2 credit theory course.
+Internal assessments will consist of tests/seminars/assignments and can be based on class participation.
+The distribution of marks for each component of the internal assessment varies from course to course. - 3.
+For the hard core theory course HDG11 the final assessment will be based on essays (one essay of 3000 to 4000 words) submitted by each student. - 4.
+For the hard core 2-credit theory course HDG19 the assessment will be continuous and held throughout the semester.
 10 marks can be allocated to oral presentations or exercises conducted during the normal class hours.
 15 marks should be allocated to a written test on the entire course; 10 marks to oral presentations by each student on how they would analyse a research question pertaining to a disease (evaluated by at least three CHG faculty members) and 15 marks to the written submission of this proposal.